Who Will Benefit From This Certificate?

-*Some requirements of the Pre-Project Period Residency are waived for students who have already completed requirements a) through e) at previous AULA Residencies.
+*Some requirements of the Pre-Project Period Residency are waived for students who have already completed requirements at previous AULA Residencies.
 AULA MFA’s who have not completed all of the above requirements should consult the MFA Program Chair.

 Stage II: Semester Project Period:

 During the semester-long Project Period, Certificate students perform the following off-campus activities:

 - Participate in supervised teaching of creative writing, coordinated with the assistance of an AULA creative writing pedagogy mentor